 None of the monetary amounts mentioned in this section were damage awards or other forms of compensation to either individual plaintiffs or to class members.
 This case sought injunctive relief for a class against several defendants and did not seek damages on behalf of that class.
 When specific monetary amounts are mentioned, then those amounts are the funds provided by the defendants for the specific relief being provided.
 For example, the amount of money provided by HUD in the Settlement Voucher program mentioned below was for the costs of the mobility services provided by DHA.
 The amount was neither damages nor compensation for injuries that were awarded to individual plaintiffs or class members.
 The facts of this case involved decades of deliberate segregation by several governments.
 The nature of the case and the injuries imposed by the segregation are very different from most fair housing or other housing discrimination cases brought by individual plaintiffs.
-Introduction

-public housing/Section 8 desegregation litigation began 1985 when one plaintiff, Debra Walker, sued one Dallas area suburb, Mesquite.
+The Walker public housing/Section 8 desegregation litigation began 1985 when one plaintiff, Debra Walker, sued one Dallas area suburb, Mesquite.
 The lawsuit contended that Mesquite’s refusal to give its consent for DHA to administer Section 8 certificates within Mesquite violated the 14th Amendment and the other civil rights law prohibiting racial discrimination in housing.
 The suit was subsequently amended to bring in DHA, HUD, and the City of Dallas and to provide for a class of Black public housing and Section 8 participants.
 Betsy Julian was one of the original attorneys on this case.
 Ms. Julian withdrew from the case in 1992.